MovieLabs/mddf/mddf-lib/doc/developers/FAQ.md

 Step 4: `XmlBuilder.makeXmlAsJDom()` must be updated to match the XLSX version to the correct class of `AbstractRowHelper`.
 It may also be necessary to create a new subclass of `AbstractRowHelper`.

+### 3. How do you add support for converting an Avails file to/from a new version of Avails?
-Step 6: If the user is to have the option of converting an Avails **to** the new version, support must also be added in the translator modules:
+If the user is to have the option of converting an Avails **to** the new version, support must also be added in the translator modules:

 * `TranslatorDialog.addVersionSelectors()` to provide UI support
-* `Translator.translateAvails()` to perform the conversion
+* `Translator.translateAvails()` to manage the conversion
+* when adding a new XLSX version, resource file `Mappings.json` in package `com.movielabs.mddflib.avails.xlsx` specifies the rules for generating XLSX from XML.
+* when adding a new XML version, conversion is handled by Java code in the 'Translator' class.
+Refer to `Translator.avails2_1_to_2_2()` for an example implementation.

-### 3. How do you update the global ratings DB?
+### 4. How do you update the global ratings DB?

 Add the XML file to the `com.movielabs.mddf.resources` package and then update `MddfContext.CUR_RATINGS_VER`